Urban Riparian Post-quarry-landfill (URPQL) Landscapes

 Are you ready to let your voice be heard, your wisdom shared, and your story woven into the fabric of these lands?

-Here is a 5-minute survey about Urban Riparian Post-quarry-landfill landscapes research at Darebin and Merri Creek Watersheds.
+Here is a 5-minute survey about Urban Riparian Post-quarry-landfill landscapes everyday storytelling research at Darebin and Merri Creek Watersheds.
 QR code is provided on the left as well if you would like to participate through mobile devices.

 What would happen after?